-For RDEs, there exist sufficient conditions for the existence and uniqueness of the solutions with an initial condition, which are similar to the existence and uniqueness theorems for initial value problems for ODEs [10, 11, 43].
+For RDEs, there exist sufficient conditions for the existence and uniqueness of the solutions with an initial condition, which are similar to the existence and uniqueness theorems for initial value problems for ODEs [11, 12, 46].
 No similar theorem is known in such generality for dynamic SEs, although there are some weaker results of this type for differential-algebraic equations [2].
-In this subsection, we provide sufficient conditions for the existence and uniqueness of solutions with a specified initial condition.
+In this subsection, we provide sufficient conditions for the existence and uniqueness of solutions with a specified initial condition, both locally (considering only a subset of the stochastic processes) and globally.